savbell/advent-of-code-one-liners/README.md

 <img src="./images/2023-day-08-the-basilisk-viz.png" alt="A snake with rainbow bands where each colour corresponds to how many characters were used to solve each Advent of Code problem" width="500" height="500">

 ### Tools
 - **[`create-rainbow-line-svg.py`](tools/create-rainbow-line-svg.py)**: Creates a rainbow line SVG image from a list of numbers, with each band a calculated percent of the whole.
 Used to automatically generate the colours and proportions for the visualization above.
-Also included is a small tool for calculating the character counts in my one-line combined solutions, e.g. [The Basilisk](2023/the-basilisk.py).
+Also included is a tool for calculating the character counts in my one-line combined solutions, e.g. [The Basilisk](2023/the-basilisk.py), or all your solution files in a given year if you provide your first day's file name.
 - **[`create-blank-solution.py`](tools/create-blank-solution.py)**: Creates a new file with a blank solution template for the given year and day.
 Written explicitly for myself, but feel free to modify it for your personal use if you'd like.
 - **[`import-input.py`](tools/import-input.py)**: Requests the AoC server for a given day's input and saves it as a new text file.
 Try to [limit your use](https://www.reddit.com/r/adventofcode/wiki/faqs/automation/) of this tool to once per day.